 - The Ishizuchi limited express train takes you from Takamatsu to Matsuyama in 2 hours and 30 minutes.

 - The Shiokaze limited express service runs from Okayama to Matsuyama in 2 hours and 45 minutes.

 To get from Tokyo to Matsuyama using the JR Pass, you should take Hikari or Sakura trains to Okayama before transferring to the limited express service mentioned above.
 The entire journey takes around 6 hours 30 minutes.

-A slightly faster option would be to take the JR Tokaido-Sanyo Shinkansen from Tokyo to Okayama, however, Nozomi trains are not included in the Japan rail pass if you pay a supplement.
+A slightly faster option would be to take the JR Tokaido-Sanyo Shinkansen from Tokyo to Okayama.
+From October 2023, you can ride Nozomi trains with the Japan rail pass if you pay a supplement.

 If you’re not traveling by train, you can take a highway bus to Matsuyama.
 There are also flights from Tokyo and several other Japanese cities to Matsuyama Airport.